-Most of the parameters are identical to those of the Live mode dialogue box (see "Live Mode with C4880_C7190-10EndHiPicOnly Cameras" on page 103).
+Most of the parameters are identical to those of the Live mode dialogue box (see "This chapter describes the modes of the standard C4880, C5987, C7190-1x and C6918-05 camera types.

+Live Mode with C4880 Cameras" on page 106).
 The differences are the following controls: # of Exposures, Clear image on start, Threshold, Above thresh.,

 Threshold.: Threshold for Photon counting of Exposures: Number of exposures (images) to integrate Clear on Start The previously recorded image will be cleared before the next acquisition will be executed.
 If this checkbbutton is unchecked, the new images will be added to the previ- ously recorded ones.

 Above thresh. (%): An indication how many pixels in the ROI (or if no ROI is selected in the whole image) are above the threshold in percent.
 We recommend to keep this value below 5%.
 Method (Slice, Peak) Photon counting method